appacademy/redux_workshop/part_1.md

 ### TodoListContainer

 Finally, our `TodoListContainer` needs a `mapDispatchToProps` function.
-Our `ToDoList` component is setup to accept a `toggleTodo` prop.
+Our `TodoList` component is setup to accept a `toggleTodo` prop.
 This function is invoked whenever we click a todo item, and the function is passed the `id` of the item clicked.

 ```js
 const mapDispatchToProps = dispatch => ({